By guest writer Beth Nativ: Lucie’s List subscriber, teacher, and children’s book aficionado.

 Before kids learn to “be gentle” with paper books, and after they’ve graduated from touchy-feely cloth books, it’s time to bust out some boards books. **Just about all of these books also come as paperbacks and hardcover picture books, but if you’re looking for something that can be gnawed on, it’s best to stick with the board book editions.

 10 Best Board Books

 I’ve never met a little kid who doesn’t like Eric Carle books (and I hope I never do).
-The Mixed Up Chameleon is another of my favorites by Carle.
-If you’re looking for a lovely gift set, try a trio of Eric Carle board books, such as Very Little Library, which includes The Very Lonely Firefly and The Very Busy Spider.
+The Mixed Up Chameleon is another of my favorites, and if you’re looking for a lovely gift set, try a trio of Eric Carle board books, such as his Very Little Library, which includes The Very Lonely Firefly and The Very Busy Spider.